The BC Provincial Nominee Program

 As B.C.'s only economic immigration tool, the BC PNP addresses labour market demands and promotes economic growth in communities and industry sectors across the province.
 Along with issuing targeted invitations to candidates who provide high economic impact, the program’s immigration streams help address labour shortages in high-demand sectors; streams that are designed to attract and retain individuals who can fill critical gaps and support government priorities.

-British Columbia has a critical need for workers in key sectors of the care economy, specifically in healthcare, childcare, and veterinary care.
-Through the BC PNP’s Health Authority stream, public health authorities are provided with a tool to attract and retain much needed workers who deliver health services to British Columbians.
+British Columbia has a critical need for workers in key sectors of the care economy, particularly in healthcare, education, childcare, and veterinary care.

 To learn more about the program's overall outcomes and contributions in meeting the labour market and economic development needs of the British Columbia, see the Statistical Report.